 Wound Care Treatments

-For people who have wounds that won’t heal due to health conditions, pain, fear and limited mobility can negatively affect your quality of life, and in such cases, comprehensive wound care is necessary.
-Our unique team of doctors, nurses and therapists at the Wound Healing Center provides a multi-disciplinary approach to wound care and treatment.
-With an average healing rate of 96.9 percent in 16 weeks or less, one of the highest in the United States, we are dedicated to caring for people with wounds that are chronic or resistant to traditional methods of healing.
-We using the latest technology available to not only treat wounds but also treat the cause of the wound.
+For people who have wounds that won’t heal, pain, fear, and limited mobility can negatively affect your quality of life, and in such cases, comprehensive wound care is necessary.
+Our unique team of doctors, nurses, and therapists, provides a multi-disciplinary approach to wound care and treatment.

 We specialize in treating non-healing wounds caused by the following conditions: